pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

-If the names of the domain event attributes that identify the sequence ID and the position in the sequence do not correspond to the field names of the named tuple, the attribute names of the domain event can be passed to the sequenced item mapper, using constructor args ``sequence_id_attr_name`` and ``position_attr_name``.
+If the names of the domain event attributes that identify the sequence ID and the position in the sequence do not correspond to the field names of the named tuple, the domain event's attribute names can be passed to the sequenced item mapper, using constructor args ``sequence_id_attr_name`` and ``position_attr_name``.